GoogleCloudPlatform/policy-library/docs/user_guide.md

 ### For local development environments

 These instructions assume you have forked a branch and is working locally.
+Also it assumes that you have terraform v0.11 .
+Currently using terraform v0.12 is not supported

 Generate a Terraform plan for the current environment by running: